openresty/lua-nginx-module/README.markdown

 **phase:** *post-rewrite*

-Act as a rewrite phase handler and execute user code specified by `<lua-script-str>` for every request.
-The user code may call predefined APIs to generate response content.
+Acts as a rewrite phase handler and executes lua code string specified in `<lua-script-str>` for every request.
+The lua code may call predefined APIs to generate response content and is executed in a new spawned coroutine in an independent global environment (i.e. a sandbox).

-This hook uses exactly the same mechamism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) so all the nginx APIs defined there are also available here.
+This directive uses exactly the same mechamism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) so all the nginx APIs defined there are also available here.

 Note that this handler always runs *after* the standard [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule).
 So the following will work as expected: